morungos/morungos.github.io/_posts/2023-07-02-regulate-foundation-models.md

-In other words, when developing a high-risk application such as one in hiring decisions, the liabilities are entirely placed on the application developer, and OpenAI escapes through it's usual [Limitations of Liability](https://openai.com/policies/terms-of-use).
+In other words, when developing a high-risk application such as one in hiring decisions, the liabilities are entirely placed on the application developer, and OpenAI escapes through its usual [Limitations of Liability](https://openai.com/policies/terms-of-use).
 The application developer's liability may be at least tens of millions, where OpenAI caps their liability at $100.